awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Enterprise_Dashboards/1_create_cost_intelligence.md

 {{% notice note %}}
 The Athena Views are updated to reflect any additions in the cost and usage report.
-If you created your dashboard prior to July 26, 2020 you will want to update to the latest views.
+If you created your dashboard prior to October 26, 2020 you will want to update to the latest views.
 {{% /notice %}}